 Students can obtain K-12 licensure in French or Spanish by double majoring in the respective language and education studies.
-Students pursuing these double majors have the same requirements within the Foreign Languages Department as do other majors.
+Students pursuing these double majors have the same requirements within the Department of Foreign Languages as do other majors.
 The option of doing a senior thesis is not advisable for students receiving K-12 licensure in a foreign language.
-Note: Students interested in pursuing a teaching career in German may do so by completing the requirements for the language and literature track in German at Guilford, a minor in education studies, and then acquiring certification at a graduate institution.
+NOTE: Students interested in pursuing a teaching career in German may do so by completing the requirements for the language and literature track in German at Guilford, a minor in education studies, and then acquiring certification at a graduate institution.